tierninho/electron/docs/api/touch-bar.md

 ### Running the above example

-To run the example above, you'll need to (assuming you've got a terminal open in the directory you want to run the example):
+To run the example above, you'll need to (assuming you've got a terminal open in the dirtectory you want to run the example):

 1. Save the above file to your computer as `touchbar.js`
 2. Install Electron via `npm install electron`